mupchrch/mikeup/content/blog/shed-build/index.md

 ![Two walls - it's an open concept shed.](./shed-half-framed.png)

 The next wall was another simple one - no doors or windows to worry about.
 Couldn't say the same for the final wall...
-It'll have both a window and a door 😱.
+It'll have both a window and a door.
 The plans I purchased weren't super clear for the spacings on this wall, so it took a bit of time to try to figure out what would end up looking most natural.

 ![We've been framed.
 Window will be on left and door on right.](./shed-fully-framed.png)